Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles and Vaping discreetness

 Both edibles and vaping can be discreet, but edibles have the edge.
-You can use your edibles in private and no one will know that you’re feeling the effects hours later.
+You can use your edibles privately; no one will know you feel the effects hours later.
 Even if someone sees you eat an edible, it appears the same as any other food.

 Never use cannabis while driving.
 That’s dangerous and illegal everywhere.